jywu20/Notes/Computer Science/Circuit/HDL.md

 Moreover, Verilog puts these things together in a largely well-integrated way, unlike languages like C++.

-It should however be noted that the "computational graph plus event listener" picture is not correct but not enough in actual hardware design, because computation takes time.
-Timing is of primary importance in hardware design.

 ## Keep the circuit in mind

 People often say that when writing Verilog,